sonsolesalonsomartinez/reproducibleHMM/README.md

-# PCCA_BRHMM
+# reproducibleHMM

-Code used in Alonso Martinez et al. (2023) "Stability of dynamic FC estimates in neuroimaging and electrophysiology: solutions and limits"
+Code used in Alonso Martinez et al. (2023) "Towards stability of dynamic FC estimates in neuroimaging and electrophysiology: solutions and limits"

 This script requires the HMM-MAR toolbox (available at